17 still missing after Indonesia boat fire kills 23

 The victims died Sunday when the vessel, Zahro Express, carrying more than 260 people from a port near Jakarta to Tidung, a resort island in the Kepulauan Seribu chain, caught fire, officials said.
 Most of the passengers were Indonesians celebrating the New Year holiday, according to local media reports.

-Dito, an official from the Jakarta Search and Rescue Agency, said at least five ships and a number of speedboats and rubber boats were deployed in the search.
+Denny Wahyu Haryanto, head of the Jakarta Disaster Mitigation Agency, said the report about the 17 missing was received before the burned ship was towed to the port, where rescuers found 20 bodies inside.
+He did not rule out that those reported missing could be among the 20 bodies found inside the ship.

-Of the 224 passengers who were rescued, 32 were being treated at three hospitals, said Dito, who uses a single name.
+He said that of the 224 passengers who were rescued, 19 were still being treated at hospitals.

 Most Read Stories